-WHALE Menu Item nu Item Description Control Set to MANUAL to use the controls supplied by the heating appliance manufacturer.
-Set to TIMER to control the appliances by the control panel with the settings below.
-Set to APP control the appliance by the Smart Command app Please note use of the Whale Duo control panel may over-ride the Swift Command control of the Whale appliances.
-The following The following menu items are only available when in Timer control mode WH Energy Set the energy setting to OFF, GAS, EL1, EL2, MIX1 or MIX2.
-GAS provides heating of the water heater using gas as an energy source.
-EL1 uses a 230v 600w element as a heat source.
-EL2 uses a 230v 1200w element as a heat source.
-MIX1 uses a combination of gas and 600w element.
-MIX2 uses a combination of gas and 1200w element.
+WHALE Menu Item Description Control Set to MANUAL to use the controls supplied by the heating appliance manufacturer Set to TIMER to control the appliance by the control panel with the settings below Set to APP control the appliance by the Swift Command app The following menu items are only available when in Timer control mode.
+WH Energy Set the energy setting to OFF, GAS, EL1, EL2, MIX1 or MIX2.
+See the water heater user manual for a description of these settings.
 AH Energy Set the energy setting to OFF, FAN, GAS, EL1, EL2 or EL3.
-FAN provides air recirculation only.
-GAS provides heating using gas as an energy source.
-EL1 uses a 230v 500w element as a heat source.
-EL2 uses a 230v 1000w element as a heat source.
-EL3 uses a 230v 2000w element as a heat source.
-Timer 1 Set the timer 1 event time This setting adjusts in 15 minute increments and uses the 24 hour clock Example 07:30 T1 Heating Set the timer 1 heating temperature.
-This setting can be off, or 5 through to 30 degrees C Example 22 deg C T1 H/Water Set the timer 1 hot water temperature.
-This setting can be OFF or ON Example On The menu now repeats for timer 2 through to timer 4 Exit settings?
+See the air heater user manual for a description of these settings.
+Timer 1 Set the timer 1 event time.
+This setting adjusts in 15 minute increments and uses the 24 hour clock.
+Example 07:30 T1 Heating Set the timer 1 heating temperature.
+This setting can be off, or 5 through to 30 degrees C. Example 22 deg C T1 H/Water Set the timer 1 hot water temperature Example Eco This setting can be OFF or ON The menu now repeats for timer 2 through to timer 4 Exit settings?
 When timer 4 is completed the exit settings item is reached.
 Press the select button to exit and save the settings.